Malaria Prevention and Treatments start at home:

 What is malaria? – An Intro

-Malaria is a disease that happens by tiny parasites called protozoa.
+Malaria is a disease that is caused by tiny parasites called protozoa.
 Four different kinds of protozoa can cause malaria in humans: P. falciparum, P. vivax, P. malariae, and P. ovale.
-These parasites get to the humans by female mosquitoes of the genus Anopheles.
+These parasites get to humans by female mosquitoes of the genus Anopheles.
 However, they can also get into human bodies through needles or receiving transfusions of infected blood.
 Symptoms of malaria include high fever, chills, headache, anemia, and enlarged spleen.
 P. falciparum is the most dangerous kind of protozoa and can cause fatal complications.

 What’s The Best Way To Cope with Symptoms Of Malaria?